Indie game: Shifting industry and increased visibility (2005−2014)

-Console manufactures also helped to boost recognition of indie games in this period.
-By the seventh generation of consoles in 2005, each platform provided online services for players, such as Xbox Live, PlayStation Network, and Nintendo Wi-Fi Connection, which included digital distribution of games.
-Following the increased awareness of indie games for PC, these services started publishing indie games alongside commercial offerings to expand their libraries.
-The Xbox 360 had launched in 2005 with the Xbox Live Arcade (XBLA) which had included some indie games among other titles, but these drew little attention in the first few years.
-In 2008, Microsoft ran its "XBLA Summer of Arcade" promotion which included the releases of indie games Braid, Castle Crashers, and Geometry Wars: Retro Evolved 2 alongside two AAA games.
-While all three indie games had high number of downloads, Braid was a critical darling and drew mainstream media recognition for a game developed by only two people.
-Microsoft continued to follow up on this promotion in the following years, bringing in more games onto XBLA including Super Meat Boy, Limbo, and Fez.
-Sony and Nintendo followed suit, also wooing indie developers to bring games onto their platforms.
-By 2013, all three console manufactures had established programs that allowed indie developers to apply for low-cost development toolkits and licenses to publish directly onto the console's respective storefronts following approval processes.
+Console manufacturers also helped increase recognition of indie games in this period.
+By the seventh generation of consoles in 2005, each platform provided online services for players–namely Xbox Live, PlayStation Network, and Nintendo Wi-Fi Connection–which included digital game distribution.
+Following the increased popularity of indie games on computers, these services started publishing them alongside larger releases.
+The Xbox 360 had launched in 2005 with Xbox Live Arcade (XBLA), a service that included some indie games, though these drew little attention in the first few years.
+In 2008, Microsoft ran its "XBLA Summer of Arcade" promotion, which included the releases of indie games Braid, Castle Crashers, and Geometry Wars: Retro Evolved 2 alongside two AAA games.
+While all three indie games had a high number of downloads, Braid received critical acclaim and drew mainstream media recognition for being a game developed by two people.
+Microsoft continued to follow up on this promotion in the following years, bringing in more games onto XBLA such as Super Meat Boy, Limbo, and Fez.
+Sony and Nintendo followed suit, encouraging indie developers to bring games onto their platforms.
+By 2013, all three console manufacturers had established programs that allowed indie developers to apply for low-cost development toolkits and licenses to publish directly onto the console's respective storefronts following approval processes.
 A number of "boutique" indie game publishers were founded in this period to support funding, technical support, and publishing of indie games across various digital and retail platforms.
-The 2012 documentary Indie Game: The Movie covers several of the games that flourished from this period.

 In 2012, Journey became the first Indie game to win the Game Developers Choice Award for Game of the Year and D.I.C.E.
 Award for Game of the Year.

-The single best-selling game of all time, Minecraft, was also originally released as an indie game during this period, though in 2014 Microsoft purchased Mojang, the developer behind Minecraft, and brought them into Xbox Game Studios.
-Other successful indie games during this period include Terraria and Shovel Knight.

-Mobile games also became popular with indie developers, with inexpensive development tools and low-barrier storefronts with the App Store and Google Play which opened in the late 2000s.
+Several other indie games were released during this period to critical and/or commercial success.
+Minecraft (2011), the best-selling video game of all time as of 2024, was originally released as an indie game before its developer Mojang Studios was acquired by Microsoft in 2014 and brought into Xbox Game Studios.
+Another indie game, Terraria, was released that same year and has become the eighth best selling video game of all time, as well the highest rated game on Steam as of 2022.
+Other successful indie games released during this time include The Binding of Isaac (2011), Hotline Miami (2012), Shovel Knight (2014), and Five Nights at Freddy's (2014).
+Hotline Miami inspired many to begin developing games and contributed to the rise in indie game released during this time period, while Shovel Knight and Five Nights at Freddy's spawned successful media franchises, with the latter becoming a cultural phenomenon.
+Mobile games also became popular with indie developers, with inexpensive development tools and low-barrier storefronts with the App Store and Google Play opening in the late 2000s.
+In 2012, a documentary, Indie Game: The Movie, was created that covers several successful games from this period.